Are you looking for the ultimate 5 days in London itinerary?

 Opened in 2015, it runs from Greenwich Peninsula (The O2) to Queen Elizabeth Olympic Park (North Greenwich to Stratford.)
 The Line Sculpture Hike is three miles as the crow flies.

-It is possible to hike, bike or walk the entire trail.
-You can do it all at once or visit different parts of it at different times.
+It is possible to hike, bike, or walk the entire trail.

-Enjoying The Line is free.
-However, there are two areas that have fees: the first is a cable car that takes you over the Thames River for a birds-eye view.
-Secondly, a DLR railway station is close by.
+Enjoying the Line is free.
+However, two areas have fees: the first is a cable car that takes you over the Thames River for a birds-eye view.
+Secondly, a DLR railway station.

 There are lots of restaurants, pubs, and cafes along the Line Sculpture Trail.
 It is a great place for a bite to eat during your 5 days in London.